 MindBridge generates risk scores using various combinations of control points — tests that analyze your financial data level by level for anomalies and risk.
 The MindBridge score is a weighted average of all control points available in an analysis (control points vary by analysis type).

 Transactions and entries with higher risk scores are more likely to be of interest during audit scenarios.

 Learn about the MindBridge score and how it is calculated in general ledger analyses.

 Levels of analysis

-- Flows (the movement of money between accounts — see Understanding Monetary Flow)
+- Monetary flows (the movement of money between accounts — learn more about monetary flows)

 - The score of each triggered control point is multiplied by the control point’s weight.